What is Currency Overlay?

 Currency overlay is an investment risk management strategy usually implemented by specialist firms that manage foreign currency exchange risk for client investors.
 The clients may be individual investors, mutual funds, or large institutional investors such as pension funds or insurance companies.

-Currency overlays can be an important risk hedging tool for investors who hold significant amounts of foreign stocks or other investments than can be impacted by fluctuating currency exchange rates.
+Currency overlays can be an important risk hedging tool for investors who hold significant amounts of foreign stocks or other investments that can be impacted by fluctuating currency exchange rates.
 The use of firms that offer currency overlay management only originated in the mid-1980s.
 It has expanded substantially, as the financial world becomes more internationally integrated, thus leading to investors holding more investments in foreign equities.

 Currency overlay risk management strategies may be either passive or active (described below).
 In addition to hedging currency exchange risk, some investors employ currency overlay strategies to maximize gains in foreign investments.